 In 2011, Padua Center’s Brighten Up Community Organizing group conducted a Name the Neighborhood contest.
 George Lee won the contest with his submission of Kwanzaa Park.
-Subsequently, during the fall semester of Dr Lynne Hamer’s University of Toledo Participatory Action Research class divided the Kwanzaa Park area into geographic centers based upon the seven principles of Kwanzaa.
+Subsequently, during the fall semester, Dr Lynne Hamer’s University of Toledo Participatory Action Research class divided the Kwanzaa Park area into geographic centers based upon the seven principles of Kwanzaa.

-Kwanzaa Park borders Dorr Street, Brow Avenue, Campbell Street and Hawley Street.
+Kwanzaa Park borders Dorr Street, Brown Avenue, Campbell Street and Hawley Street.
 It is about one square mile with Padua Center in the middle.
 The various parts of the neighborhood have Kwanzaa principles assigned to them.